demisto/content/Packs/CrowdStrikeFalconStreamingV2/Integrations/CrowdStrikeFalconStreamingV2/README.md

    You can also add event type that is not listed, by entering it in the parameter value.

- - Only one client can connect to a stream at a time, so make sure the settings you set in the integration instance configuration are not used by another API consumer, such as another Cortex XSOAR environment.
+ - Only one client can connect to a stream at a time.
+Make sure the settings you configure in the integration instance are not used by another API consumer, such as another Cortex XSOAR environment.

 ## Fetched Incidents Data
 Event metadata will be fetched as the incident details, which contain the following: